11 minute read time

 |iOS Yahoo App||50|

-As you can see, although it varies based on device and screen orientation, keeping your preheader text around 40-50 characters will help maximize its “selling” power.
+Although it varies based on device and screen orientation, keeping your preheader text around 40-50 characters will help maximize its “selling” power.

 Popular marketing blogger Derek Halpern does a great job of this in his announcement campaign for his latest webinar.

 So he counters this by using the preheader text “Got more than 1000?
-Open anyway…” to address the other recipients who have more than 1000 subscribers already.
+Open anyway…” to address the other recipients who do have more than 1000 subscribers already.

 By using the subject line and preheader text together, Halpern makes the email appealing to a wider number of recipients and increases the chance they’ll open the email and click-through.